devatiq/Website-Development-Course/README.md

 # FREE Website Development Course in Bangla
 This repository is created for the students of the Free website development course!
+Course included HTML, CSS, JavaScript, Bootstrap, PHP and WordPress.
+All lessons are in Bangla.
 Course videos can be seen from here https://lwatiq.link/webdesign